 That is because aggressive supportive care is required during treatment and it is not something that can be done at home.

-It's typical for dogs to receive no food or water by mouth for 1 to 4 days.
+It's typical for dogs to receive no food or water by mouth for one to four days.
 Instead, they will receive intravenous (IV) fluid therapy with potassium added to the fluids.
 Antibiotics are also recommended, delivered either through IV or subcutaneous injection.

 Food should be reintroduced slowly.
-In the event that the HGE is thought to be food related, your vet may also recommend switching to a novel protein (i.e. chicken, lamb, or cottage cheese) that the dog doesn't usually eat.
+In the event that the HGE is thought to be food related, your vet may also recommend switching to a novel protein (such as chicken, lamb, or cottage cheese) that the dog doesn't usually eat.

 The good news is that with this aggressive care, most dogs recover within a few days.
 Some dogs can have repeated episodes of HGE.
 After your dog's recovery, ask your vet for any recommendations of ways you might be able to reduce the risk of reoccurrence.